 - a) must not leave rubbish, material for recycling, trade refuse or other material on the common property except in areas designated for rubbish collection by the Body Corporate, and where such material is left in a designated rubbish collection area, it must not interfere with the enjoyment of the common property by other Owners; - b) must not throw, or allow to fall, in the passageways or stairwells, out of the windows or from the roof or balconies of the unit title development, any rubbish or other item or liquid.
-Any costs for cleaning or repair of damage caused or contributed to by the breach of this Rule shall be for account of the Owner responsible; - must dispose of rubbish and material for recycling promptly, hygienically and tidily and ensure such disposal does not adversely affect the health, hygiene or comfort of other owners; - d) must not burn any rubbish anywhere on the common property or in any unit; - e) shall strive to keep the unit, including private outdoor areas free of vermin, rodents and pests. - f) must use the designated composting bins set up for common use. - g) may set up worm farms with lids and Bokashi bins in private outdoor areas so long as they are kept tidy.
+Any costs for cleaning or repair of damage caused or contributed to by the breach of this Rule shall be for account of the Owner responsible; - c) must dispose of rubbish and material for recycling promptly, hygienically and tidily and ensure such disposal does not adversely affect the health, hygiene or comfort of other owners; - d) must not burn any rubbish anywhere on the common property or in any unit; - e) must use the designated composting bins set up for common use. - f) may set up worm farms with lids and Bokashi bins in private outdoor areas so long as they are kept tidy.

-Unit Cleaning, Maintenance and Fencing
+14. Unit Cleaning, Maintenance and Fencing